Operation lifelong learning

 AU’s 2017 Distinguished Alumni award recipient stands up for her country and for the nurses she trains and mentors in the Canadian Armed Forces

-A Nursing Policy and Staff Officer for the Canadian Armed Forces (CAF), Crew received the honour last January — a “pretty exciting” accolade, she says.
+A Nursing Policy and Staff Officer for the Canadian Armed Forces (CAF), Crew received the honour in Jan., 2016—a “pretty exciting” accolade, she says.
 Upon joining the CAF more than 20 years ago, she never would have dreamed today she’d be standing among the ranks of the Surgeon General and the CAF’s Director of Dental Services.

 Now, she says she enjoys adding “all the different accoutrements” to her uniform.

 The resident of Stittsville, Ontario, graduated with a Master of Nursing degree in 2016 from Athabasca University, with a teaching and learning focus.
 Before that, she received her BN from Dalhousie University “I’m actually one of the old-school, registered diploma nurses from back in 1992 — from The Victoria General Hospital School of Nursing in Halifax,” she says.

 This week, Crew will add another title to her auspicious roster of rankings: Athabasca University’s 2017 Distinguished Alumni award recipient—an accolade befitting one who has brought honour and prestige to the university—in Crew’s case, having accomplished so much in the area of education, community service and caring.